AllenInstitute/swdb_2023/databook/microns-em/key-tables.md

 * The `{pt}_supervoxel_id` indicates a unique identifier in the segmentation, and is mostly internal bookkeeping.
 * The `{pt}_root_id` indicates the root id of the annotation at that location.

-## Bookkeeping Columns
+### Book-keeping Columns

-Several columns are common to many or all tables, and mostly used as internal booking.
+Several columns are common to many or all tables, and mostly used as internal book-keeping.
 Rather than describe these for every table, they will just be mentioned briefly here:

 ```{list-table}